 5. Plastic bottle pick-up (and join Lilly’s Global Clean-Up Day!)

-The photograph I’ve used at the top of this blog post shows the plastic bottles I picked up on a short 15-minute or so walk to my local shops with my daughter.
+The photograph below shows the plastic bottles I picked up on a short 15-minute or so walk to my local shops with my daughter.
 The amount of plastic bottles that litter our streets, fields and rivers genuinely still surprises me!

 Luckily, there are some plastic pollution heroes out there like nine-year old Lilly, who are willing to go that extra mile.
 Lilly is a Child Ambassador for HOW Global and a Youth Ambassador for Plastic Pollution Coalition and is this year dedicating her birthday as a day for everyone to pick-up plastic from the environment!